omerthecs0/fast-search-for-users/README.md

 With this program, users are relieved from the time-consuming, energy-draining, and indecisive process of individually searching for their desired products on e-commerce websites.
 Because this program presents search results to the user within a few minutes, in the form of a well-organized table in an Excel file..

-CURRENT STATE OF THE PROJECT: Currently, the code is working for only two e-commerce websites.
+CURRENT STATE OF THE PROJECT: Currently, the code is working for trendyol, hepsiburada, teknosa ve mediamarkt websites.
 I am still working on adding support for other websites and Google Shopping searches.
 When the search keyword "iphone 11" is used, the results obtained can be found at this link: https://github.com/omerthecs0/fast-search-for-users/blob/main/products.xlsx